z1chh/z1chh/Projects/README.md

 Here are some of the projects that I enjoyed doing.

 ## [Colosseum](https://github.com/z1chh/AI-Agent) (Python)
-I designed an agent that uses AI to play a game of Colosseum ([rules here](https://github.com/z1chh/z1chh/tree/main/Projects/Colosseum%20-%20AI%20Agent#game-rules)).
+For this project, I designed an agent that uses AI to play a game of Colosseum ([rules here](https://github.com/z1chh/z1chh/tree/main/Projects/Colosseum%20-%20AI%20Agent#game-rules)).

 My [agent](https://github.com/z1chh/AI-Agent/blob/main/agents/ai_agent.py) uses the Monte-Carlo Tree Search algorithm that I implemented.
 By default, it has [two](https://github.com/z1chh/AI-Agent/blob/main/agents/ai_agent.py#L49) (2) seconds to compute the next move to play.